areding/6420-pymc/_sources/unit1/Unit1-about-this-course.md

-# 1.1: About this course and website
+# About This Course and Website

 The course was originally developed at Georgia Tech in 2004 by Professor Brani Vidakovic, who is now the head of the [Texas A&M Department of Statistics](https://science.tamu.edu/news/2020/07/branislav-vidakovic-named-head-of-texas-am-statistics/).
 Prof. Vidakovic also wrote the textbook [*Engineering Biostatistics*](https://statbook.gatech.edu/index.html)).
 That's why many of the examples in the course reference  but the methods are broadly applicable.
 We'll reference this book often in the course, often as "The Statbook."